WORKING WITH THE NATIONAL TRUST

-This autumn we'll be working with the National Trust to show people how small actions, such as getting and using a smart meter, can help to upgrade the nation's energy infrastructure and combat climate change.
+This autumn we teamed up with the National Trust to show people across Great Britain how small actions, such as getting and using a smart meter, can help to upgrade the nation's energy infrastructure and combat climate change.

 What the National Trust is doing to reduce its carbon footprint

 The National Trust is working hard to help preserve some of our most beloved heritage and open spaces for future generations, and that involves tackling climate change to help ensure a sustainable future.

 In fact, it has pledged to reduce its energy use by 15% by 2021 (compared with a 2009 baseline), and in the same timeframe it is striving towards generating 50% of its energy from renewable sources.